 ENTJs belong to the NT temperament, meaning that they’re logical, analytical, and goal-oriented people.
 They’re also extroverted and are energized by human interaction.
 NT temperament types are intelligent, independent, and self-sufficient.
 They’re motivated by achievement which makes them great researchers and inventors.
 In fact, ENTJs are the embodiment of the NT temperament.

-Furthermore, NT temperament types are the most insensitive of all MBTI temperaments.
+Furthermore, NT temperament types are the most insensitive of all the personality temperaments.
 They communicate in a direct and straightforward way, which is sometimes perceived as arrogant.
 However, this is not always the case.
 The fact that they’re argumentative and like to debate doesn’t mean they’re trying to hurt or discourage others.
 They dislike small talk and instead can be entangled in deep conversations for hours.

 ENTJs are also seen as dominant and aggressive.
 They possess strong leadership qualities and they have an unstoppable desire to be in charge.
 This could be a benefit, especially when it comes to work.
 But sometimes they can get impatient and bossy, which creates tension.
 But what makes ENTJs behave the way they do?
 Why is it so hard for them to consider other people’s feelings, and how come they’re so objective in their thinking?